Poetic justice: Asaduddin Owaisi mocks Ghulam Nabi Azad

 Poetic justice: Asaduddin Owaisi mocks Ghulam Nabi Azad over Rahul's 'colluding with BJP' remarks

-New Delhi, Aug 24: AIMIM chief Asaduddin Owaisi took a dig at Rajya Sabha MP Ghulam Nabi Azad after the latter offered to resign from Congress, following Rahul Gandhi's 'colluding with BJP remark.
+New Delhi, Aug 24: AIMIM chief Asaduddin Owaisi took a dig at Rajya Sabha MP Ghulam Nabi Azad after the latter offered to resign from Congress, following Rahul Gandhi's 'colluding with BJP' remark.

 Taking to Twitter, Owaisi took a swipe at Azad over apparent 'slavery' with the party for 45 years.